EU Action on Antimicrobial Resistance

 The Mission Letter to Commissioner Stella Kyriakides defines the need to tackle the rise or return of highly infectious diseases, highlighting the need to focus on the full implementation of the European One Health Action Plan against Antimicrobial Resistance to work with international partners to advocate for a global agreement on the use of and access to antimicrobials.

 - Video - "The EU Action Plan against Antimicrobial Resistance" (Available in all EU languages)

 EU One Health Action Plan against AMR

-In June 2017 the Commission adopted the EU One Health Action Plan against AMR, as requested by the Member States in the Council conclusions of 17 June 2016.
+In June 2017, the European Commission adopted the EU One Health Action Plan against AMR, as requested by the EU countries in the Council conclusions of 17 June 2016.
 It builds on the 2011 action plan (see below), its evaluation, the feedback received on a European Commission Roadmap on AMR and an open public consultation.

-The key objectives of this new plan are built on three main pillars:
+The key objectives of this plan are built on 3 main pillars:

 Making the EU a best practice region

 The Commission has also adopted the first deliverables of the plan, for example the EU Guidelines on the prudent use of antimicrobials in human health (all languages available).
 The guidelines aim to reduce inappropriate use and promote prudent use of antimicrobials in people.
 They target all actors who are responsible for or play a role in antimicrobial use.